 - type of energy applied for heating & cooking

 - ventilation system.

-- Radiators all shielded by foil, to prevent loss of energy through the outer walls
+- Radiators all shielded by foil at the side of the outer walls, to prevent loss of energy through those outer walls

 - Radiators in secondary rooms use thermostat-control, preventing that unnecessary high temperatures occur